Tokyo Travel Diary | All about Accessibility

 When we had to take the JR trains (almost daily), we went to the station’s wheelchair counter to ask for help.
 I always showed the certificate to the staff.
 The service agent accompanied us to the train track and installed a mobile ramp to get me on the train.
 Once arrived at our destination, another service agent already waited for me to help me out of the train with the ramp.
 The agent also showed us the way to the exit.

-We really enjoyed this excellent VIP service because the stations are huge and can get very crowded.
+We enjoyed this excellent VIP service because the stations are huge and can get very crowded.
 The JR-East Japan Railway Company has high service standards for people with disabilities.
-Travelling with JR-East is a real pleasure!
+Traveling with JR-East is a real pleasure!

 Tokyo is worth a visit – especially as a wheelchair user!
 I really like the amazing Japanese sense of service and perfectionism.
 The public transport system surely is one of the best and most wheelchair-accessible systems in the world.
 Tokyo is a positive example and remarkably stands out for its great accessibility!